meganz/sdk/examples/java/README.md

 ## Notes

-The file `nz/mega/sdk/MegaApiJava.java` contains Javadoc documentation.
+The file `nz/mega/sdk/MegaApiJava.java` contains JavaDoc documentation.
 It is recommended to use the `MegaApiSwing` subclass instead because it makes some needed initialization and sends callbacks to the UI thread, but the documentation in `MegaApiJava` applies also for `MegaApiSwing`.